 Hiring and retaining talent can be a big issue, especially where niche skills are required.
 The cloud option comes with top talent in place – although not necessarily on-hand to deal with your specific issues.

 Customization can slow the eventual move to upgrades of other software and systems.
 There is a slower cycle to release updates and many changes involve heavy IT intervention.

 Cost and cost-effectiveness is a real issue here.
-The cloud option offers scale of services in a way that is powerful, affordable and easy to accommodate.
+The cloud option offers a scale of services in a way that is powerful, affordable, and easy to accommodate.

 Outages happen across the board, but with the on-premise solution, it is up to you to deal with the issue or issues at hand and get things back on track, regardless of costs, time, maintenance, or anything else.

 Potentially, the long term costs of on-premise: annual maintenance fees, one-time license fees, perpetual license models, are generally lower than the cumulative recurring costs of SaaS software.
 The oft-cited break-even point is between two and three years.
 Consider the options and variables carefully.